geoserver/geoserver/doc/en/user/source/community/wps-download/rawDownload.rst

  * as ``TEXT``, in various textual formats/representations
  * as ``REFERENCE``, which is the textual result of an HTTP GET/POST request to a specific url
- * as a ``SUPPROCESS`` result: the format produced as result of the process execution must be a compatible geometry textual format.
+ * as a ``SUBPROCESS`` result: the format produced as result of the process execution must be a compatible geometry textual format.

 Compatible text formats for filter definitions are: